• Skip to main content

 Instructions

-4 tablespoons unsalted butter, 1 large yellow onion, 3 large carrots, 2 stalks celery, 1 teaspoon kosher salt, 4 cloves garlic, 4 sprigs thyme, Β½ teaspoon black pepper
+4 tablespoons unsalted butter, 3 large carrots, 2 stalks celery, 1 large onion, 4 cloves garlic, 2 teaspoons Diamond Crystal Kosher Salt, ยฝ teaspoon black pepper, ยฝ teaspoon garlic powder, ยผ teaspoon ground thyme

 Notes